scottcgi/MojoTween/README.md

 The engine provides a complete set of solutions for applying Tween to all aspects of `Unity Objects`, as well as visualizing the running details of Tweens through the `Editor UI`.

-The implementation code is concise, clear and easy to understand, with detailed comments，and easy to customize and extend.
+The implementation code is concise, clear and easy to understand, has detailed comments，uses `#region` for organization, and easy to customize and extend.

 The package has rich code samples and detailed usage docs.